ItsZyad/dClasses/Documentation.md

 object     : [Union[ MapTag / BinaryTag ]]
 ```

-This task will create a queue-level reference for the provided raw dClassObject provided under the provided name as if it were instantiated by `Object`.
+This task will create a queue-level reference for the provided raw dClassObject under the given name as if it were instantiated by `Object`.

 This task is useful for cases where methods need to have a raw dClassObject be passed in.